ben4594/EmergencyH/README.md

 [Installation]
-Place folder in resources folder after removing -master in the name Add start Bens_easy_guns in your server.cfg
+Place folder in resources folder after removing -master in the name Add start EmergencyH in your server.cfg